-(Feature available only in Premium Edition)
+(Feature available only in Premium and Enterprise Editions)

-Windows Service Accounts, used by the system programs to run application software services or processes often possess higher or even excessive privileges than normal user accounts.
+Windows Service Accounts, used by system programs to run application software services or processes, often possess higher or even excessive privileges than normal user accounts.
 These are indeed very powerful accounts that run critical business processes and services.
 Many third-party services or scheduled tasks or processes might make use of the same service account, resulting in a complex interconnection.

 Typically, specific windows domain accounts are used as service accounts in services running in Windows servers, that need network access.
 Password Manager Pro has the ability to identify the service accounts associated with a particular domain account.
 While resetting the password of a domain account managed in Password Manager Pro, it will find out the services which use that particular domain account as service account.
 It will automatically reset the service account password when the domain password is changed.